 Based on data from some of those images, Mr. Athapol sees hotspots in the northern areas, which were cited as a prime source of the haze there during the past few months, have declined drastically, compared to those detected in some years before.

 Beyond the borderlines, however, Mr. Athapol observes a large number of hotspots, which suggests an unprecedented trend regarding the haze problem that needs to keep an eye on for years to come.

 “This is the very first year that we can see such a contrast picture, and it is the rising challenge that we need to keep an eye on for years to come,” said Mr. Athapol.

-Even though the number of hotspots in the northern areas significantly dropped during the past few months, the haze problem with PM 2.5 that is harmful to people’s health intensified, prompting some locals to become very unhappy and decide to file a complaint to the Administrative Court in mid-March, the first case of its kind.
+Even though the number of hotspots in the northern areas significantly dropped during the past few months, the haze problem with PM2.5 which is harmful to people’s health intensified, prompting some locals to become very unhappy and decide to file a complaint to the Administrative Court in mid-March, the first case of its kind.

 The Chiang Mai Administrative Court then took the case for deliberation almost immediately.
 It eventually ruled in favour of the complaint by ordering the National Environment Board (NEB) to declare Chiang Mai, Lamphun, Chiang Rai, and Mae Hong Son, hit by haze the hardest over the past few years as a pollution control zone.

 This is in line with Article 59 of the environmental quality promotion and protection act.